 Editor’s Note: This story includes mention of sexual violence or assault.
 Resources are available here.

-The IU Police Department received two separate reports of sexual assault occurring in on-campus buildings Nov.
-7.
+The IU Police Department received four separate sexual assaults that occurred in on-campus dorms and apartments Oct.
+28-31.

 From the start of the fall semester until Thanksgiving break — a period known as the Red Zone — students on college campuses are at higher risk for sexual assault.

-According to IU’s 2023 Security and Public Safety Report, there were 38 rapes reported on IU Bloomington’s campus and five rapes reported off-campus in 2022.
-Off-campus cases include incidents that occurred at any building or property owned or controlled by a student organization, buildings owned or controlled by an institution directly supporting IU’s educational purposes and properties frequently used by students not within the geographic area of the institution.
-Off-campus incidents also include incidents occurring on public property within or immediately adjacent to campus.
+According to IU’s 2023 Security and Public Safety Report there were 38 rapes reported on IU Bloomington’s campus and five rapes reported off-campus in 2022.
 In the same year, there were 35 cases of fondling, which is the unconsensual touching of private body parts of another person for the purpose of sexual gratification, reported on Bloomington’s campus, with an additional two occurring off-campus.

 The number is a marked increase from previous years.
 In 2021, there were a combined 31 cases of rape on and off-campus and 21 cases of fondling.
 In 2020, there were 25 reports of rape and seven reports of fondling, although on-campus instruction paused mid-March that year due to the pandemic and did not resume until the fall.